 Contact Number: (218) 751-9695

-Rick has lived in the Bemidji Area for 44 years and resides in Northern Township.
-He has been a member of Beltrami Electric for more than 31 years.
+Rick has lived in the Bemidji Area for 47 years and resides in Northern Township.
+He has been a member of Beltrami Electric for more than 37 years.
 Rick retired from the Bemidji Public Schools where he was employed as a teacher, counselor and coach.
-Coe has a Master of Science degree in counseling from Bemidji State University.
-During his educational career, he was involved in many labor negotiations, acting as chief negotiator three different times.
+Coe has a Bachelor of Science degree in biology and general science and holds a Master of Science degree in guidance counseling from Bemidji State University.
 For 31 years he coached all levels of youth hockey and baseball and has also served as a board member with these sports.
 Rick has been active in various committees within the Bemidji community and at his church.
-He has served District 6 on the Beltrami Electric board since 2008 and has been the president since 2011.
+Rick is also a member of the Knights of Columbus and has served on the KC board.
+He has served on BEC's board for District 6 since 2008 and served as the board chair from 2011-2020.
 He and his wife, Mickie, have three grown children and three grandchildren.

-“I have served as a Director of Beltrami Electric Cooperative for 9 years and I am currently the Board Chair.
+“I have served as a Director of Beltrami Electric Cooperative for 12 years.
 I also serve as a Director on the Minnkota Board (our generation and transmission co-op) and the Minnesota Rural Electric Association (MREA-our statewide co-op).
 I have gained a great deal of knowledge and experience from serving on these Boards.
-Being a member of Beltrami Electric Cooperative for 35 years I have the passion and dedication to serve you, the members.
+I care about our members and feel they deserve great service not only from BEC, but especially from the Board of Directors.
+I promise to be visible and reachable to serve BEC's members to the best of my ability.

-John Lund - District 7 Director / Vice Chair / CDI Governor
+John Lund - District 7 / Chair / CDI Governor

 District 7 Director